mikkel92/LLMs-for-LinkedIn/README.md

 Running "scrape_linkedin_posts.py" will then save a file called "linkedin_posts.csv".

 Use the notebook "analyse_posts.ipynb" to start a simple analysis of post statistics.

+"process_linkedin_posts.py" will create a new file using the data in "linkedin_posts.csv".
+The new file is formatted for fine-tuning Llama-2 and is called "processed_posts.jsonl".

+Run the notebook "finetune_llama_to_linkedin.ipynb" to create and use a fine-tuned version of Llama-2.